JohnCremona/screen/README.md

  - opens a terminal window.

-For maintenance while running, it is possible to remotely log in to the seminars account (which has no special privileges except the ability to run evrouter) or the admin account names jec.
+For maintenance while running, it is possible to remotely log in to the 'seminars' account (which has no special privileges except the ability to run evrouter) or the 'admin' account which has sudo privileges.
+The current IP address is 137.205.57.24 but this might change after a reboot.
 Alternatively, from the console one can get out of full-screen mode with F11 (or if that fails, right click the mouse and select the appropriate menu option) and then recover the terminal window.